Jinbo-Hu/DCASE2022-TASK3/README.md

 ## Data augmentation

-This part is also not yet fully completed.
-We will also release codes of this part as soon as possible.
+We update the data augmentation chains in this [repo](https://github.com/Jinbo-Hu/PSELDNets).

 ## Results

-- The performance of our our proposed models on validation set.
+- The performance of our proposed models on the validation set.

 <img src="images/performance.jpg" width="800">

-- Our system obtains the 2nd rank in teams ranking.
+- Our system obtains the 2nd rank in the team ranking.
 For more information about the result please refer to the [*website*](https://dcase.community/challenge2022/task-sound-event-localization-and-detection-evaluated-in-real-spatial-sound-scenes-results).

 <img src="images/official_rank.jpg" width="1000">